At a Glance:

 -Barney Long, Global Wildlife Conservation director of species conservation and expedition member

 Our knowledge of the ecology and distribution of the Silver-backed Chevrotain is a bit of a black hole.
 What we think we know about the natural history of the species is primarily based on what we know generally about chevrotain species—they’re small ungulates (hoofed mammals) that are shy and solitary and feed on plants.
 They’re usually reddish brown in color with striped and spotted fur.
 They appear to walk on their tippy toes (the tips of their hooves) and they are among the smallest of ungulate species.

-We know we have at least one record of the species from an expedition that collected specimens around 1910.
-We know that a Russian expedition claimed to have collected a specimen in 1990, but the photos aren’t conclusive.
+We know we have at least one record of the species from an expedition that collected individuals around 1910.
+We know that a Russian expedition claimed to have collected an individual in 1990, but the photos aren’t conclusive.